 The Company is actively developing its capabilities to collect and analyze relevant data, aiming to eventually integrate sustainability considerations into its investment decisions in accordance with SFDR requirements on sustainability-related disclosures in the financial services sector.

-While its immediate focus remains on ensuring financial performance and regulatory compliance, the Company is committed to a gradual shift towards incorporating sustainability impacts into its investment strategy.
+While its immediate focus remains on ensuring financial performance and regulatory compliance, the Company is committed to a gradual shift towards incorporating sustainability impacts and the principal adverse impacts into its investment strategy at least for the investments for which it has the decision power on the asset allocation ("shareholder portfolio").
+The integration of certain PAIs for this portfolio should take place over the year 2025 on a best effort basis.